balapx/katacoda-scenarios/sysdig-onprem-k8s-install/step2.md

+## Enter the License Key and Deploy config.yaml

 The ConfigMap (config.yaml) is populated with information about usernames, passwords, SSL/TLS certs, and various application-specific settings.
 See Sysdig Install with Kubernetes 1.9+#Making Configuration Changes for the kubectl format to use.